Different Types of Cocktail Shakers - From Boston to Parisian

 Every bar and restaurant serving cocktails relies on them to mix and blend the ingredients of their drinks.

-There are four different kinds of cocktail shakers on the market: The Boston Shaker, Cobbler Shaker, Parisian (or French) Shaker, and the tin-on-tin Shaker.
+There are four different types of cocktail shakers on the market: The Boston Shaker, the Cobbler Shaker, the Parisian (or French) Shaker, and the Tin-on-Tin Shaker.

-Some might argue that the last basically is a Boston Shaker as the only difference is the material used for the smaller cup.
+Some might argue that the last one basically is a Boston Shaker, as the only difference is the material used for the smaller cup.
 However, this seemingly insignificant difference has an immense impact on the usage of the shaker.

-If you are wondering which shaker is the best for you, you came to the right place.
-I go through the different types, materials, and shapes and show you how to find the best cocktail shaker for your home bar.
+If you are wondering which shaker is best for you, you came to the right place.
+I go through all the different types, materials, and shapes and show you how to choose the best cocktail shaker for your home bar.

 Probably the best-known and most common cocktail shaker is the Boston Shaker.
-So if you decide on a Boston shaker, you are in good company.
-It is an absolute bar classic, especially in the US.
+So, if you decide on a Boston shaker, you are in good company.
+It is an absolute bar classic, especially in the United States.

 Usually, the large shaker tin is made of stainless steel, and the smaller, pint-sized cup of glass.
-This combination can hold a large volume, allowing to mix two cocktails at a time.
+This combination can hold a large volume, allowing one to mix two cocktails at once.

 The glass cup of the Boston Shaker also allows you a sneak peek at your cocktail while shaking it.